 In-App Notifications vs. Push Notifications: Can You Tell the Difference?

-In-app messaging vs. push notifications – what do they have in common?
-Or are they like apples and oranges?
-This is the conundrum we'll puzzle out.
-Step right in!
+In-app messaging vs. push notifications – we tell what they have in common.
+Step in!

 Written by Olesia Melnichenko

-How to get through to a mobile user?
+How to get through to mobile app users?
 Sadly, you can’t take a megaphone to convey a message to them 📢 What about emails?
 They could save the day for a change.
 However, you have to know the ropes of email marketing techniques at least, analyze your audience, hit those letters on the right day, and things like that.

-I see a better and faster way: in-app communication 📲
+I see a better and faster way: in-app notifications 📲 Mobile app messaging allows businesses to keep customers informed and engaged with real-time updates.

-Everybody heard about the push vs in-app notifications fight.
+Everybody heard about the push notification vs in-app notification fight.
 There are several notions about them.
 The first one is that those two aspects are like two peas in a pod.
 Tomahto, tomato, right.
-The second one, though, is what we will talk about today – their difference.
+The second one, though, is what we will talk about today – their difference

-The definitions, types, and major use cases – everything you need to know before starting your mobile communication adventure is here.
+The definitions, notification types, and major use cases – everything you need to know before starting your mobile communication adventure are here.
 Step in!

 Push notifications vs in-app messaging: comparison chart